fan19-hub/LEMMA/prompts/cot.md

 # Rules:
 1. Start your reasoning with an evaluation based on the sentence 'Let's think step by step'.
 2. Output your complete reasoning in the subsequent lines.
-3. In the final line, use a single binary value (0 or 1) to indicate whether misinformation exists.
-0 for no misinformation.
-1 for the presence of misinformation.
-Please don't output any other words except for the binary label
+3. In the final line, use a single word to indicate whether misinformation exists, which should be selected from ["Real", "Fake"].
+"Real" indicates that no misinformation is detected.
+"Fake" indicates that misinformation is detected.

 # Input Text: